Doctelligence/doctelligence.github.io/roadmap.md

 # 🚀 Phase 1: Foundation and Proof of Concept (6-12 months)

 ## 👥 Team Building
-- **🔧 Recruit core team members:**
+- **🔧 Recruit early founders and advisors:**
-    - Blockchain developers
+    - Experts in blockchain development
-    - AI/ML experts
+    - Specialists in AI/ML and federated learning
-    - Cryptographers
+    - Cryptography and privacy-preserving technologies
+    - Product design and decentralized governance
+    - Experience in scaling open-source communities
 - **🧠 Establish an advisory board:**
     - Officially listed on the workstream with Cambridge Frontiers Lab after being approached: [Cambridge Frontiers Lab](https://ftlcam.vercel.app/).
 Collaborate to leverage their expertise and network, enhancing project visibility and support.
     - Include industry experts to guide project development and implementation.